samso2021/Real-time-DSP-code/README.md

 # Real-time-DSP-code
 Real time digital signal processing example code

-These are the example code from a book.
+These are the example code from a book "Real-Time Digital Signal Processing: Fundamentals, Implementations and Applications, 3rd Edition".
 Here is the link for the book.

 https://www.wiley.com/en-ao/Real+Time+Digital+Signal+Processing%3A+Fundamentals%2C+Implementations+and+Applications%2C+3rd+Edition-p-9781118414323